 Retrogaming allows players to relive the glory days of classic gaming consoles, as well as fan favorite classics and critically acclaimed cult hits in the history of computer games.
-Critical to a great retrogaming experience is the use of 'emulators' (software that can replicate the performance of old hardware and software environments).
+Critical to a great retrogaming experience is the use of emulators — software that can replicate the performance of old hardware and software environments.
 Console emulators naturally made the leap to mobile platforms, allowing you to experience some of gaming's greatest hits on your mobile device.
-If you're ready to travel back in time, here are the best retrogaming console emulators for Android tablets and smartphones.
+If you're ready to travel back in time, here are some of the best retrogaming console emulators for Android tablets and smartphones.
+(Credit: Shutterstock)

 First, some U.S. specific legal bits (be sure to check your local legislation): It's not illegal to have and run an emulator.
 The trouble is in getting the ROMs for games that you want to run on the emulator.
 While it's legal for game owners to create an archival backup copy of a game, it's illegal to download or distribute ROMs or image files from the net, even if you legally own a copy of the game.
 You have to own the game and make the copy yourself.

 Another consideration is that some emulators require the console BIOS to run.
 Again, it is illegal to distribute this, and though it's possible to dump the console BIOS onto a memory card, downloading or distributing the BIOS file is illegal.